-They say that everyone’s Irish on St. Patrick’s Day, and I hope that’s true, because I love the Irish—for their music, their literature, their Guinness Stout, and for their food.
+They say that everyone’s Irish on St. Patrick’s Day, and I hope that’s true, because I loved my trip to Ireland—the music, the literature, the Guinness Stout, and yes, the food.
 It’s been many years since I was in Ireland, but I remember swooning over the fresh, wild salmon, buttered potatoes (of course), and the moist and flavorful brown bread.
-But brown bread’s not particularly festive (or green!), and Zoë and I don’t have a recipe for classic Irish soda bread, which is made without yeast (for that, I rely on James Beard’s recipe in Beard on Bread—the first bread I ever made).
-Then Zoë reminded me about our broccoli & cheddar buns in Healthy Bread in Five Minutes a Day.
+But brown bread’s not particularly festive (or green!), and I don’t have a recipe for classic Irish soda bread, which is made without yeast (for that, I rely on James Beard’s recipe in Beard on Bread—the first bread I ever made).
+But there is a broccoli & cheddar bun recipe in Healthy Bread in Five Minutes a Day.
 Turns out four-leaf clovers aren’t especially Irish, but they’re very lucky!
 Sprinkled with cheese, these cheddar buns make a lovely and healthy accompaniment to corned beef and cabbage.
 One little disclosure—the broccoli doesn’t make it all that deeply green, as you can see.
 Some would have used green food coloring, I suppose.
 Bain taitneamh as do bhéil!
 Hearty appetite (I think).

 Here’s what you’ll need for three batches of eight buns: